Welcome To The New Location!

 Schinia villosa

 This Monday’s moth is a duo of Schinia villosa (Noctuidae) resting on what I am assuming is their host plant (Erigeron sp.).
 I snapped this shot around 9,000 feet up on the Kaibab plateau in Northern Arizona last month.
-A fire must have burned the area a few years ago because the wildflowers . . . → Read More: Monday Moth
+A fire must have burned the area a few years ago . . . → Read More: Monday Moth

 Monday Moth

 Last week Jim Hayden guessed the moth I posted was an Australian Oecophoridae.
 It was a good guess because there are so many large and stunning moths in this family from Australia.
-One of the best has to be this one, Wingia lambertella (Oecophoridae), captured on Black Mountain in Canberra October 23, 1955 (CAS collections).
-The . . . → Read More: Monday Moth
+One of the best has to be this one, Wingia lambertella (Oecophoridae), captured on Black Mountain in Canberra October 23, 1955 (CAS collections). . . . → Read More: Monday Moth